County Galway Ireland · Co. Galway · Bealadangan Save · Share

 Sep-Oct

-Clear water, gold light, the storms have not started.
+Clear water, gold light, the worst of the storms not yet started.
 The locals favour it.
 The village is more itself.

 ◉ Go